Course Syllabus

 - Make a list of the technologies that you think will define the future (at least 10 items)

-- “Timid Choices and Bold Forecasts” (Kahneman and Lovallo)
+- “Timid Choices and Bold Forecasts” Links to an external site.
+(Kahneman and Lovallo)

-- “What may happen in the next hundred years” (Watkins, Jr)
+- “What may happen in the next hundred years” Links to an external site.
+(Watkins, Jr)

 Recommended reading: